-Lenders use credit indicators to determine the interest rate they’ll offer.
+Private lenders use credit indicators to determine the interest rate they’ll offer.
 Monitor and manage these indicators to improve your offers and earn the lowest rates.

-The best time to refinance your student loans is when your financial situation improves.
 The better your financial situation, the more likely lenders are to offer you a low interest rate.
-There is no limit to the number of times you can refinance your loans, so any improvement to your financial health may be a reason to consider refinancing your student loans.
+There is no limit to the number of times you can refinance your loans, so any time you improve to your financial health may be a good time to consider refinancing.

 Your credit score and credit history reflect your borrowing habits.
 If your score has recently improved, you may qualify for a lower interest rate.
 Activities that can improve your credit score include repaid debts, untapped credit lines, and prompt payments over the long term.

 Old activity eventually disappears from your report, so financial experts and government administrators recommend checking your credit report at least once per year.
 Every American citizen is entitled to at least one free credit report annually.

 Student loan refinance programs use your highest level of education to determine your loan eligibility.
 Borrowers with higher degrees have more earning potential.
 Lenders may also view a completed degree as a demonstration of long-term commitment and responsibility.

 Borrowers with more advanced degrees are generally approved for larger loans at lower interest rates than borrowers with undergraduate degrees or no degree at all.
 Among the refinance lenders we’ve researched, 50% require at least an associate’s degree in order to qualify for refinancing.
 Those that allow non-graduate refinancing charge the highest interest rates to these borrowers.

 Change in Income